laurapascoe/SkeleSketch/README.md

 **An Open-Source Tool for Quantifying Microglial Morphology in Fiji/ImageJ**

-SkeleSketch is a semi-automated pipeline for reconstructing individual microglia and extracting morphometric features (e.g., soma size and shape, branch length, branching complexity) from ordinary 2D epifluorescence micrographs.
-It combines automated skeletonization and soma segmentation with an optional, quick manual-correction step, so you can fix the occasional bad skeleton or soma mask per cell instead of re-tuning parameters across a whole dataset.
+SkeleSketch is a semi-automated pipeline for reconstructing individual microglia and extracting morphometric features (e.g., soma size, branch length, branching complexity) from standard 2D epifluorescence images.
+It combines automated skeletonization and soma segmentation with an optional, quick manual correction step, so you can fix the occasional bad skeleton or soma mask per cell instead of re-tuning parameters across a whole dataset.
 It runs entirely within Fiji, needs only standard computing resources, and exports results to Excel for downstream analysis.

 It is built for labs that want reproducible, single-cell morphometrics without confocal imaging, proprietary software, or coding.

-## How it works
+## How It Works

 The workflow is two keystrokes: